b0chard/b0chard/README.md

 17 y.o. web developer creating ***"kinda useful"*** stuffs and putting it on the internet.

-My projects are mostly for personal and hobby purposes.
-If you would like to see them, just view them on my repos, there are links there, click it and you'll see how they works.
+My projects are for personal and hobby purposes for now.
+If you would like to view them, just check them out on my repos.
+There are links there, click it and you'll see how they works.

 > [!WARNING]
 > Most of the time, i don't really know what I'm doing.
 But once a code works— I won't dare touching it anymore.